-Cause #1: heart diseases
+Cause #1: Ischaemic heart diseases

-Risk factors for heart disease include:
+Heart Research Australia suggests that risk factors for heart disease can include:

 - High blood pressure